-In this example, an NFC-enabled mobile phone uses a dedicated application to update data (for example, the device configuration) on a host.
-The OPTIGATM Authenticate NBT is connected to the host via I2C as well as to an NFC antenna, which forms a passive NFC interface that manages the NFC communication initiated by the mobile phone.
+In this example, an NFC-enabled mobile phone uses a dedicated mobile application to exchange data (for example, the device configuration) with a host.
+The OPTIGATM Authenticate NBT is connected to the host via I2C as well as an NFC antenna, forming a passive NFC interface that manages the NFC communication initiated by the mobile phone.